 Your target should be based on the P/E of your stock, multiplied by expected future earnings.
 I recommend that you at least think about what price your stock can achieve within 18-24 months.
 And that should at least be a 30%-50% gain.
 If your stocks don’t have that potential, keep looking.

 When the stock hits your target, reevaluate it and determine if it has the potential to continue double-digit price gains or if you would gain more by cashing in and using those funds to purchase a different stock with more potential.
 Many of the contributors to the Investment Digest make this decision easy for you, by providing targets for their recommendations, and often cash in just a portion of a holding to take some profits and let the remaining half ride toward a new target.

 You should also have exposure to international stocks, either through owning multinational companies or via exchange-traded funds.
 And don’t forget about fixed income investments.
-In 2011, fixed income was the place to be, and bonds are again having a pretty good year, as I write this.
 As well, some investors may want to add currencies, commodities and real estate to their portfolios.